THE

 The time is ripe for another counterculture revolution

-It’s 2025, and the same civil rights my father fought for are being stripped away, one by one.
+It’s 2025, and the same civil rights my father fought for are being stripped away, systematically, one by one.

 And into the void, psychedelics have returned.